 As adults, many of us take actions to maintain good health and preserve our vision, such as eating a healthy diet, exercising, and not smoking.
 Let’s do the same for our children.
 As depicted above, smoking is as dangerous for the eyes as rapidly progressing myopia.

-If your child’s prescription rapidly deteriorates, contact Myopia Control Center At YESnick Vision for a consultation.
+If your child’s prescription rapidly deteriorates, contact Yesnick Vision Center for a consultation.
 Let us help your child diminish the risk of developing ocular disease and vision loss with our effective myopia management program.